 This is common practice for big-time programs to set marquee away and home games years in advance, but there’s something special about this upcoming series with Florida State University.
 Kirby Smart’s Bulldogs travel to Tallahassee on September 4, 2027 before the Seminoles head to Athens for a September 16, 2028 showdown inside Sanford Stadium.

 If not for a pair of bowl games — Sugar Bowl in 2003 and a 17-17 tie in the 1984 Citrus Bowl — this series would be all but dead in the water.
 The last time these two blue blood programs played during the regular season?
 1965.

 2003 Sugar Bowl: Georgia vs. Florida State

 From 1954-65, the Bulldogs and Seminoles battled on the gridiron nine times.
 Georgia won the first five.
 Florida State won the next four, including a 3-0 victory in the final game of the series.

 Now, both teams will go back in time to help bolster their schedule and increase their odds to be in the College Football Playoff.

-“This is a series with history dating back to the early years of FSU football, and I’m glad we are resuming it,” FSU head coach Willie Taggart said.
+“This is a series with history dating back to the early years of FSU football, and I’m glad we are resuming it,” former FSU head coach Willie Taggart said following the announcement.
 “These two games will be great for fans of both programs, especially those interested in traveling to experience the atmosphere here in Tallahassee or in Athens, and will give us another opportunity to play in front of our large group of alumni in the state of Georgia.”